2020 Kawasaki Ninja 400

 The 2020 Kawasaki Ninja 400 continues upon the success of its small-displacement predecessors: the Ninja 250R and Ninja 300.
 The Kawasaki Ninja 400 represents Team Green’s effort to attract beginner motorcyclists to its brand, while also satisfying experienced riders with a capable all-around motorcycle.
 Sharing the same engine and most of the same components, the Kawasaki Z400 is the naked, or standard-style, version of the Ninja 400 with a tubular handlebar and more upright seating position

 Kawasaki increased displacement in the 1992 Ten Best Bikes Under 500cc Streetbike winner, Ninja 250R in 2013 to produce the Ninja 300, and in 2018 for the Ninja 400, refining its small sportbike over the past three decades.
 This culminated in 2018 with the Kawasaki Ninja 400 winning Cycle World’s Ten Best award in the lightweight streetbike category.

-The 2019 Kawasaki Ninja 400 sees no new updates over the 2018 Kawasaki Ninja 400 and 2018 Kawasaki Ninja 400 KRT Edition.
-The base 2019 and 2018 Ninja 400 come as ABS and non-ABS variants, while the 2018 Ninja 400 KRT Edition comes only with stock with ABS.
+The 2020 Kawasaki Ninja 400 sees no new updates over the 2019 Kawasaki Ninja 400 and 2019 Kawasaki Ninja 400 KRT Edition.
+The base 2020 Ninja 400 comes as ABS and non-ABS variants.
 The only other difference between these models is offered paint colors.

 On our in-house dyno, the Kawasaki Ninja 400 produced 43.4 hp (32.4 kilowatts) at the rear wheel with 24.6 pound-feet of torque at 8,250 rpm.